Construction Solutions work hazards, and options for making work safer

 Risks Addressed:

-Silicosis and lung cancer due to exposure to crystalline silica and respirable dust; acute and chronic effects of chemical exposures.
+Silicosis and lung cancer due to exposure to crystalline silica and respirable dust; exposure to titanium dioxide, carbon nanotubes and other nano-enabled construction products that are possibly carcinogenic to humans and may cause respiratory illness; acute and chronic effects of chemical exposures.

 How Risks are Reduced:

 Respirators are limited in the protection they provide.
-Respirator filters remove contaminants from the air the user breathes but some of the contaminant may pass through or around the respirator.
+Respirator filters remove contaminants from the air the user breathes but some of the contaminant may pass through the filter or leak around the seal of the respirator facepiece to the wearer’s face.
 Each respirator type has an assigned protection factor (APF) that tells you the number by which you are allowed to divide your measured exposures to determine how much the wearer is breathing.
 The APF is only valid if the respirator has been properly selected, fitted and worn and the user is properly trained.
 All overexposed persons, not just the person creating the exposure, must wear a respirator.

 The use of engineering controls, such as ventilated tools and wet work methods, may reduce dust exposures to a point where only filtering facepieces are required to reduce worker exposures to beneath the allowable limit.
 This results in a much simpler, but still reliable program.